AthereoAndromeda/slideshow-fixer/README.md

 In the end, this is just an automated and overglorified copy-paste program.
 Except it copy pastes in a certain way to make the slides sort correctly.

+Written in Rust cuz idk, might create WASM variant for Web version of thing